techatspree/chameRIA/tutorial/hello-world/hello-tutorial/tutorial.md

 With JSON-RPC you can easily support:

-* exception
+* exceptions
-* synchronous and asynchronous call
+* synchronous and asynchronous calls
 * complex objects